Sweet Sir Galahad: History

 The song became one of Baez's best-known compositions.
 In her 1987 memoir And a Voice to Sing With, Baez described "Sweet Sir Galahad" as the first song she ever wrote (although she is credited as a co-writer on two tracks on her 1967 album Joan).

 Mimi Fariña and Milan Melvin divorced in 1971 and Mimi died in 2001.
 In 2006, Baez contributed a "re-tooled" version of the song to Volume 1 of the XM Artist Confidential CD series.
 In the new version, Baez changed the lyric "Here's to the dawn of their days" to "Here's to the dawn of her days."

 A live version of the song appears as a bonus track on the 2006 reissue of Baez's 1995 album Ring Them Bells.

-A cover version was sung by Sarah Lee Guthrie (daughter of Arlo Guthrie), and may be heard on youtube.